deep-soft/newdupes/README.md

 Rewrite
 -------------------------------------------------------------------------------
 This is a rewrite from scratch.
-It can currently be found at:
+All jdupes code has been tossed out and will be rebuilt from the ground up with a much better underlying architecture and far better performance on modern hardware.
+Code repository is currently at:

 https://github.com/jbruchon/newdupes

-It is not considered ready for use, nor safe in any way.
-Do not use it.
+This code is not considered ready for use, nor safe in any way.